I once dissed Journey in a concert review. Man, was I wrong - KESQ

 It’s a great story.
 Twists of fate can change the trajectory of a song, a rock band, a life.

-Four decades after their heyday, fans still pack arenas around the world to hear Journey.
+Four decades after their heyday, Journey still plays to packed arenas around the world.
 Their songs remain radio staples.
 Forbes recently named “Don’t Stop Believin’” the biggest pop song of all time.

 That kind of achievement and staying power deserve my congratulations and respect — even if it’s 18 years too late.